k4kpk/k4kpk.github.io/_posts/2013-04-29-aprs-notes-for-smart-people-not-dummies.md

        * I wonder what would happen with Content: `k4kpk@example.com L`
 * To remove the "me" shortcut, I would send
     * Content: `me r`

+**Special Characters**
+* To send special characters, such as the @ ("at sign"), tap 1, then rotate until you get to the character you want.